smullins7/code-examples/blog-site/README.md

 # TODO

-0. user settings (just display date as an example, relative or absolute)
+0. user settings (something like display date as an example, relative or absolute)
+1. updated_at timestamps
-1. audit log/history
+2. audit log/history
+3. soft deletes
+4. use post.comments_count on posts listing, make separate call for post comments on details page